-NCHRC is North Carolina’s only comprehensive harm reduction program.
-NCHRC engages in grassroots advocacy, resource development, coalition building and direct services for people impacted by drug use, sex work, overdose, immigration status, gender, STIs, HIV and hepatitis.
+NCHRC is a comprehensive harm reduction program.
+NCHRC engages in grassroots advocacy, resource development, coalition building and direct services for people impacted by drug use, sex work, overdose, gender, STIs, HIV and hepatitis.
 NCHRC also provides resources and support to the law enforcement, public health and provider communities.

 We believe that the key to bringing law enforcement, sex workers, crack smokers, injection drug users and others who engage in high-risk activities and services closer to prevention and health services is to treat every person, regardless of their circumstance or condition, with dignity and respect.
 NCHRC’s nonjudgmental approach allows our members to move through a process of self- discovery and self-empowerment at their own pace.
 By developing relationships based on honesty, community, tolerance and cooperation, our staff helps people live healthier and more fulfilling lives while raising the health index of the community.